 The fun starts here!

 What are the first 10 steps to planning a wedding?
-First of all though, many congratulatons.
-The rush to start planning the wedding of the year begins.
-Ideas of romantic, rustic, boho, festival wedding venues, designer bridal gowns, wedding entertainment.
+But before we begin though, many congratulatons from the Weddings in Surrey team and thank you for visiting the ultimate local wedding directory.
+The rush to start planning the wedding of the year begins right here and now!
+Your ideas running wild with romantic, rustic, boho, festival wedding venues, not to mention designer bridal gowns.
+And what is the most unique wedding entertainment out there.
 All big dreams, until you realise that actually, your budget just isn’t going to stretch that far!
 What is it exactly that you can afford?
 For most couples, knowing where to start is the most difficult step to take.
 Once the foundations are in place, the next months of wedding planning will start to flow.
 We are not saying that it is going to be easy.
-There will be dramas and bridezilla moments along the way.
-But if you stick to your first ten steps to planning a wedding, you should keep on track.
+There will be dramas and bride zilla moments along the way.
+But if you stick to your first 10 steps to planning a wedding, you should keep on track.
 Take advantage of our FREE Wedding Tools available for download where you can keep check of your wedding budget spend, guest list and more!

 Start here for your first 10 steps to planning a wedding

-List your top three priorities.
-The easiest way to get to your top three is to make a list:
+Both of you need to sit down separately and list your top three priorities.
+No collaboration here!
+The easiest way to get to your top three is to make a list of:

 Set a date.
 Be careful not to set a date that clashes with important family events or sporting events that may upset your plans – big time.
 For example, football final day, wimbledon, big birthdays or anniversaries.